Rifts in Russian military command seen amid Ukraine fighting

 Putin’s shakeup of the military brass this week was seen as a bid to show that the Defense Ministry still has his support and is in charge as the troubled conflict nears the 11-month mark.

-Prigozhin rushed Wednesday to declare that his mercenary force had captured Soledar, arguing that the prize was won exclusively by Wagner.
-The Defense Ministry has challenged that characterization — describing action by airborne troops and other forces in the battle — and claimed credit for taking the town on Friday.
-Ukraine hasn’t confirmed Soledar’s fall.
+Prigozhin declared Wednesday that his mercenary force had captured Soledar, arguing the prize was won exclusively by Wagner.
+The Defense Ministry waited until Friday to announce its capture, saying that it became possible thanks to air and artillery strikes and airborne forces’ maneuvers.
+A Ukrainian army spokesman denied that, saying Kyiv’s troops were still in Soledar.

+The Defense Ministry initially didn’t mention the private contractor, but after Prigozhin accused the military of “constantly trying to steal Wagner’s victory,” it acknowledged his group’s “courageous and selfless action” to storm the city.

 The 61-year-old Prigozhin, who was known as “Putin’s chef” for his lucrative catering contracts and was indicted in the U.S. for meddling in the 2016 presidential election, has expanded his assets to include Wagner, as well as mining and other spheres.
 He has scathingly criticized the military brass for blunders in Ukraine, saying Wagner was more efficient than regular troops.